-Rise to the occasion and commit to patience, kindness, understanding, and knowledge as we venture out to write a new normal way of living in the mountains.
+Rise to the occasion and commit to patience, kindness, understanding, and knowledge as we continue to adapt to this new way of living mindfully in the mountains.
+Stay Sunny.

-Now is a great time to explore the trail less traveled!
+Now is a great time to explore the great outdoors that the Sun Valley area has to offer.
 Turn social distancing into an opportunity to roam free and explore the mountain playground that we are so fortunate to have surrounding us.
-As we venture out to recreate, there may be some compression at trailheads, campgrounds and other various outdoor rec touch points.
-We kindly ask that you inform yourself on the the proper trail etiquette, know the conditions and regulations and leave no trace.
+As we venture out to recreate, we kindly ask that you inform yourself on the proper information for recreating responsibly.
+This includes but is not limited to knowing proper trail etiquette, knowing where you can and can't go, how to clean-up after yourself (this includes when nature calls), knowing what you need in order to be prepared out in the elements, and knowing how to stay safe out there.
 Below are a few resources to help you #RecreateResponsibly.

 - Follow all local guidance regarding outdoor recreation, including guidance from local health agencies, state government and federal organizations.

-- Use a mask when you cannot reasonably socially distance.
+- Wear a mask when you cannot reasonably socially distance.